Skip to content

 Data to return for the `ping' return value.

-• The syntax is the following:
+• The syntax of an ad-hoc command is as follows:

 $ ansible <servers> -m <module_name> -a '<parameters>'

-[!TIP] This is a module that determines whether Ansible can “communicate as Ansible” to the node it is working on (which is different from ICMP used in the network).
-Ping module parameters are optional.
+• The ping module is a module that determines whether Ansible can “communicate as Ansible” with the node it is working on (which is different from ICMP used in the network).

 • Usage: